jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 The *Two-Phase Commit* (2PC) is one example of an *atomic commitment protocol* - it begins with a broadcast query from the leader to all clients that must commit.
 From here, each client acknowledges the request (via a *commit* or *abort* message).
 Upon receiving all responses, the leader, accounting for responses, notifies *all clients* on an atomic decision on whether to commit to the transaction or abort it.

 However, the 2PC protocol gives limited support for coordinator failure (that can cause inconsistencies).
-To solve this, the *Three-Phase Commit* (3PC) has been developed;
+To solve this, the *Three-Phase Commit* (3PC) has been developed, which extends the base BFT protocol by adding another communication phase - the purpose of which is to assist the leader when deciding whether to *abort*, specifically.

+This gives a higher messaging/logging overhead to support recovery.
+While 3PC is more robust than BFT, it is not widely used due to this overhead, alongside its sensitivity to network partitioning **(P).** In practice, most systems either use BFT or Paxos instead; the former for simplicity, or the latter for robustness.

+## Distributed Systems - Coordination Classes and Attack Surfaces

+There are two main coordination classes:
+- **The Resource Coordination Class**
+- **The Services Coordination Class**

+Attack surfaces in distributed systems typically involve disruption of the following:
+- Resources
+- Communications
+- Interfcaces
+- Data that impairs resource availability, or impacts the [[ISYS20311 - Information Security/Lecture 1 - Overview#CIA Triad|CIA]]